 We love aperitivo.
 And when I say aperitivo, I mean drink combined with food ….. lots of food.
 So I know… maybe you just came from a restaurant, but it’s worth it to go in any bar and ask either for a Spritz, Americano or Negroni, or anything you like, and enjoy what is for us a ritual, especially on Sundays.

 You won’t be disappointed by the quality of cocktail bars around the area, from the most simple pub to the speakeasy, we got it all!

 I will make a proper guide about bars and clubs in Rome, I cannot let down all my friends and colleagues whom I worked with, but I have to make an exception to make your life easier and get insider tips from who’s currently there.
 Go to the bar Animamundi and talk with Stefano (the owner) – he’ll know what is best to do in Roma!

 It’s time to go to bed

 It’s time to go to bed, but if you really want to end the day like a local: cornetto (croissant) e cappuccino is a must!

 Maybe you won’t be able to go to sleep instantly ‘cause of the caffeine, but you’ll be smiling happy and satisfied like a baby.

-Next time, if you have the chance to go back to Roma make sure to be there no less then five days, it’s a huge city and it could be quite stressful trying to get the most out it in a short amount of time.
+It’s always a good idea to visit, wether it’s for a weekend or a week in Rome.
+But next time, if you have the chance to have a bit more time, make sure to be there no less then five days, it’s a huge city and it could be quite stressful trying to get the most out it in a short amount of time.

 And if you plan on visiting more than Rome, make sure to check out this cool Italy 10 day itinerary!